joshua-a-jones/joshua-a-jones/README.md

 -->

 - 🔭 I’m currently working on a typescript implementation of John Conway's Game of Life with my twin brother!
-- 🌱 I’m currently learning Azure cloud services and working on getting an Azure Developer Associate certification
+- 🌱 I’m currently learning Rust!
 - 😄 Pronouns: he/him